 Where I went Wrong and how to Almost Fail Corporate Reporting

 The ICAEW exam software timer counts down and as watches are not allowed in, this timer is what I have always solely relied upon.
-Recently I have read stopwatches may be allowed which would have definitely helped me, so this is one to check.
 Before my CR exam began, knowing each mark is 2.1 minutes and the split is roughly 40, 30, 30 I thought I would be clever and work out my timings.
 I had never done this in advance of an exam before and usually my timing was always spot on.
 Spoiler alert, this is where I went very wrong.

 I did not realise what exactly happened during the exam for my timing to mess up but the day after I realised my mistake.
 Instead of allowing 84 minutes for the first question, counting backwards from 3 hours 30 minutes, I calculated the time to move on to be 2:36.
 Foolishly I gave myself half an hour less than required.
 You are probably thinking so what?
 You had more time for the others.
 Except, I did not answer all parts of the first question.

 In actual fact, I was flustered from the first question on IFRS 9 Financial Derivatives which I already found awful.
 This meant when I moved onto the second question, I found it harder to keep a cool head.
 The second question was on IFRS 16 Leases and Deferred Taxation which I was very prepared for but I bet the examiner would think I did not have a clue.
 These are topics I wanted to come up!
 I was reading the question over and over and could not understand the lease requirements as I was confused between lessor and lessee accounting.
 As a result, I only did part of the second question before moving onto the final question for a confidence boost.